hackerb9/mktrans/README.md

 * Because of the previous bug, if you do use -p to fill lots of lagoons, you'll probably want to use -S at the same time.
+  (Should this be done automatically if the image already has transparency?
+Yuck, more complexity.)

 * Finding the coordinates for -p is a pain.
 It'd be nice if there was a -P option which let the user click on a point (or multiple points)